borntofrappe/game-development/06 Angry Birds/Angry Birds 3/README.md

 end
 ```

-## Update
+## Practice

-In the demo, the functions are used to have the box move vertically and in opposite directions:
+In the demo, the functions are used to have the box move vertically:

-- have the box rise as the mouse gets pressed
+- when pressing the mouse the gravity and the linear velocity are modified to have the box move upwards

   ```lua
   if love.mouse.wasPressed(1) then